 Paria River District

-The new Paria River District now manages 2.3 million acres of Federal land, providing multiple-use opportunities for both commercial and personal recreation, livestock grazing and mining in order to support both local and regional economies.
+Paria River District manages 2.3 million acres of Federal land in Southern Utah encompassing both Kane and Garfield Counties, providing multiple-use opportunities for both commercial and personal recreation, livestock grazing and mining in order to support both local and regional economies.

 On Oct.
 8, 2021, President Biden issued a Presidential Proclamation 10286 modifying the boundaries for Grand Staircase-Escalante National Monument, which restored the original Monument boundaries that were established in 1996, and by default, decreased the number of acres managed by the Kanab Field Office (KFO).
 This proclamation adds detail to 1) identification of Monument objects and values, and 2) procedures for their preservation, restoration, and protection.

 The Bureau is providing interim guidance regarding management of the Grand Staircase-Escalante National Monument.
 This interim monument management direction will provide direction on the stewardship of these lands during the public planning effort, pending approval of a monument management plan and associated environmental impact statement, in compliance with the Presidential Proclamation.
 The interim guidance memorandum can be viewed on the BLM website.

 If you are deaf, hard of hearing, or have a speech disability, please dial 7-1-1 to access telecommunications relay services.